Day 'n' Nite: Music videos

 The third video that was released (also for The Crookers remix) was actually shot before the others in 2008, by New York directing duo, BBGUN.
 The video was made before Cudi was signed with Universal Motown on a budget of $250.
 It was BBGUN's directorial debut and was premiered on Pitchfork on September 9, 2009.

 Covers and influence

 The song is parodied on American singer "Weird Al" Yankovic's thirteenth album Alpocalypse, in his signature polka medley series, "Polka Face".
 "Day 'n' Nite" has been covered by American alternative rock band Sugar Ray, live in concert and have recorded their version for RAWsession.
 The song was also covered by American experimental punk rock band ChainGang.
 British electropop singer-songwriter Little Boots, recorded her rendition and uploaded it to YouTube.
 It was also interpolated by American rapper Travis Scott on his track, “Through the Late Night”, which features Cudi.
 In 2022, British rock band Coldplay covered the song and officially released it through Spotify Singles.
 Also in 2022, Canadian soul band Chiiild, released a cover of the song exclusively through Amazon Music, as part of their Black History Month rollout.
+In 2023, American alternative rock band SUNVOLUME covered the song.